-Speech-Language Therapy Assistant
+Speech-Language Therapy Assistant and Program Coordinator

 Brittany works under the supervision of a speech-language pathologist serving clients in our Bracebridge office.

-Speech-Language Therapy Assistant
+Speech-Language Therapy Assistant and Program Coordinator

 I have always had a passion for working with language, whether it is learning new languages myself or helping others achieve their language goals.

 After completing a Bachelor of Arts degree at the University of Guelph, I taught English abroad for 5 years to both children and adults.
 I continue to teach ESL virtually.
-I completed a second undergraduate degree in Cognitive Science at York University, where I learned a lot about the brain and language development.
+I completed a second undergraduate degree in cognitive science at York University, where I learned a lot about the brain and language development.
 I then completed the Brain Disorders Management certificate program at Mohawk College, which expanded my knowledge about different brain disorders at any age, ways to manage them, and strategies that can be implemented in daily living.

 With my experience teaching students of all ages and the knowledge I acquired throughout my schooling, I am looking forward to helping clients achieve their speech and communication goals.